Evolving-Lexicon-Synthia/EvolvingLexicon/README.md

 ## Acknowledgements

-This project builds upon the foundational work of jean-sebastien beaulieu, whose insights and vision have guided its development.
-It also draws inspiration from the FfeD framework and research on fractal geometry, quantum mechanics, and neutrosophic logic.

-***

-**This is a comprehensive draft of the README.md file.
-It provides a solid starting point for your GitHub repository and clearly explains the project to potential collaborators and users.**
+This project draws inspiration from the FfeD (Fractal-Fibonacci-Entanglement-Dynamics) framework, which explores the role of the golden ratio, modified Fibonacci sequences, and a unique geometric approach in fundamental physical and informational processes.
+The initial development of FfeD was a collaborative effort with Dr. EBaAaZ.
+This project also builds upon research in fractal geometry, quantum mechanics, neutrosophic logic, and various other fields.